wcko87/beatoraja-english-guide/Home.md

 Another popular BMS player is Lunatic Rave 2 (LR2).
 Most of this guide is for beatoraja.
 - Instructions for setting up LR2 can be found here: [Reddit LR2/BMS Setup Guide](https://www.reddit.com/r/lunaticrave2/wiki/index)

+Note that judge timings and gauges in beatoraja differ slightly from LR2.
+There a version of beatoraja that has been modified to use LR2 judge timings and gauge (but it does not support beatoraja's internet rankings).
+It can be found [here](https://github.com/wcko87/lr2oraja).

 # Getting Started with beatoraja

 #### 1. Download 64-bit Java